-The Milwaukee DUI/OWI lawyers of [firm name] have years of experience representing clients facing criminal DUI/OWI charges.
+A Milwaukee OWI attorney from [firm name] have years of experience representing clients facing criminal DUI/OWI charges.
 A DUI/OWI conviction can harm your life, resulting in jail time, hefty fines, higher insurance rates, and suspension of your driver’s license.

 Wisconsin laws state that a person is over their legal limit when their blood alcohol content (BAC) reaches .08 or above.
-Driving under the influence may also affect your reputation, family, and career options.
-If police arrest or charge you with DUI/OWI, contact an experienced attorney immediately.
+Driving under the influence / operating while intoxicated may also affect your reputation, family, and career options.
+If police arrest or charge you with DUI/OWI, contact an experienced Milwaukee OWI attorney immediately.

 Why Choose Hart Powell, S.C.?